oliverphilcox/Keplers-Goat-Herd/README.md

 To compile the code using g++, simply run ```g++ -o kepler keplers_goat_herd.cpp -std=c++17 -ffast-math -Wall -O3```.
 The code can be run using ```./kepler```.
 The individual functions, e.g. ```compute_contour``` can also be used outside of this script, given an input array of mean anomalies and an eccentricity.

 We also provide a pure numpy version of the contour integration function in ```keplers_goat_herd.py```.
 This is around 9 times slower than the C++ code.
-Python bindings for the C++ code can be added if these prove useful.
+Python bindings for the C++ code can be added if these would be of use.

 **Authors**:
 - Oliver Philcox (Princeton, [ohep2@cantab.ac.uk](mailto:ohep2@cantab.ac.uk))